 - 1.Board of Directors

-- Our Board of Directors consists of five directors, who are familiar with the Company's operations, and four independent outside directors, and in principle, meets once a month or occasionally as needed.
+- Our Board of Directors consists of five directors, who are familiar with the Company's operations, and five independent outside directors, and in principle, meets once a month or occasionally as needed.
 The Board of Directors makes decisions and supervises the execution of operations and responds appropriately to changes in the business environment from a medium- to long-term perspective.

 - 2.Executive Officer System